Coreopsis auriculata ‘Nana’

 The species listed here are from the eastern and southern U.S. unless otherwise noted.Coreopsis auriculata ‘Nana’

-Makes a 5–6-in. high mat of 2–5-in.-long leaves.
-Under ideal conditions, it will spread by underground runners to form a 2 ft. wide clump in a year.
-Bright orange-yellow, 1– 2 1/2 -in. flowers rise well above foliage; blooms profusely over a long season (from spring to fall) if you deadhead faithfully.
-Best used in front of taller plants, in borders, as edging.
+Makes a 5–6-in.-high mat of 2–5-in.-long leaves.
+Under ideal conditions, it will spread by underground runners to form a 2-ft.-wide clump in a year.
+Bright orange-yellow, 1–2 1/2-in. flowers rise well above the foliage; blooms profusely over a long season (from spring to fall) if you deadhead faithfully.
+Best used in front of taller plants, in borders, or as edging.